-In 2017, we obtained conflict-related displacement data for 68 countries and territories and disaster-related displacement data for 181.
-Our full data set, which stretches back several years, includes 178 countries and territories – and the list is growing as we improve the scope of our monitoring through the use of new tools and approaches.
+In 2018, we obtained conflict-related displacement data for 55 countries and disaster-related displacement data for 146.
+Our full data set, which stretches back several years, includes 188 countries and territories – and the list is growing as we improve the scope of our monitoring through the use of new tools and approaches.

 All of our displacement data is available in our online open data platform, the Global Internal Displacement Database (GIDD).
 This is where we capture data from sources and partners and map it onto our internal displacement data model using a consistent set of decision rules and analytical criteria.
 These rules are transparently documented and made publicly available so that users can understand all of the assumptions, caveats and limitations related to published displacement estimates.

-For more information on how we put together our global figures visit our methodology annex.
+For more information on how we put together our global figures visit our methodological annex.

 Some of the ways we're working to enhance our monitoring is by using risk modelling, embracing innovation and developing a displacement severity index.